KilledByAPixel/TinyCode/README.md

-Please enjoy this small collection of the best tiny JavaScript/HTML programs I have made.
+Please enjoy this collection of the best tiny JavaScript/HTML programs I have made.

 # 128 Byte Demos